rxlim/dynamo-build/README.md

 # dynamo-build

-Dynamo is a software build system for Linux and Windows.
+Dynamo is a software build system for Linux, MAC and Windows.

 This Github project is used as an issue tracker and a discussion forum.